Azure/azure-sdk-for-js/sdk/test-utils/recorder-new/MIGRATION.md

 $ rush add --dev -p @azure-tools/test-recorder-new
 ```

 You will use this library to control the recorder from your tests.
-The API is somewhat similar to the legacy recorder, albeit with some important differences.
-These will be discussed below.
+The API is similar to the legacy recorder.
+Differences will be discussed below.

 ## Changes to NPM scripts